Roger Bushell: Regular military career

 Bushell was given command of No. 92 Squadron in October 1939.
 His promotion to squadron leader was confirmed on 1 January 1940.
 During the squadron's first engagement with enemy aircraft on 23 May 1940, while on a patrol near Calais, to assist with the Dunkirk evacuation, he was credited with damaging two Messerschmitt Bf 110 fighter aircraft of ZG 26 before being shot down himself, probably by future ace Oberleutnant Günther Specht.
-He crash-landed his Spitfire on German-occupied ground and was captured before he had a chance to hide.
+He crash-landed his Spitfire.
+He assumed he was in friendly territory, so he had a cigarette.
+He surrendered to a German soldier who came by on a motorcycle.

 Bushell became a prisoner of war and was sent to the Dulag Luft transit camp near Frankfurt with all the other captured aircrew.

 Prisoner of war

-On arrival at Stalag Luft, he was made part of the permanent British staff under the senior British officer Wing Commander Harry Day.
-The permanent staff's duty was to help newly captured Allied aircrew to adjust to life as a prisoner of war.
+On arrival at Dulag Luft, he was made part of the permanent British staff under the senior British officer Wing Commander Harry Day.
+The permanent staff's duty was to help newly captured Allied aircrew to adjust to life as prisoners of war.

-Escape, which was regarded as an important duty of all prisoners of war of officer rank, was never far from his mind and, fortunately, he was in good company with Day and Fleet Air Arm pilot Jimmy Buckley.
+Escape, which was regarded as an important duty of all prisoners of war of officer rank, was never far from his mind and, fortunately, he was in good company with Day and Fleet Air Arm pilot, Jimmy Buckley.
 Day placed Buckley in charge of escape operations, with Bushell as his deputy.
 The three of them formed the escape committee responsible for all escape attempts.

 First escape

 The permanent staff of the camp started several escape tunnels, one of which was completed in May 1941.
-Bushell was given a place in the tunnel but elected to escape on the same day as the tunnel break by cutting through the wire surrounding a small park in the campgrounds.
+Bushell was given a place in the tunnel but elected to escape on the same day as the tunnel break by cutting through the wire surrounding a small park in the camp grounds.
 His decision not to use the tunnel was to allow him an earlier getaway, thus enabling him to catch a particular train.

 The exact date of the escape is not known but is believed to have occurred in June 1941.
-Bushell hid in a goat shed in the campgrounds and, soon as it was dark enough, he crawled to the wire and made good his escape.
+Bushell hid in a goat shed in the camp grounds and, as soon as it was dark enough, he crawled to the wire and made good his escape.

-Bushell was recaptured on the Swiss border, only a few hundred yards from freedom, by a German border guard.
+Bushell was recaptured some time later on the Swiss border, only a few hundred yards from freedom, by a German border guard.
 He was treated well and returned to Dulag Luft before being transferred to Stalag Luft I with all the 17 others who had escaped in the tunnel (including Day and Buckley).

 Bushell was at Stalag Luft I for only a short period before being transferred to Oflag X-C at Lübeck.
 At this camp, he participated in the construction of another tunnel, but this was abandoned unfinished when the camp was evacuated.